ccaylak/Shiori/README.md

 # MALytics

 A free and modern anime/manga application for iOS, powered by the MyAnimeList.net API.

 ## About the App

 **MALytics** is a streamlined and visually clean reimagining of [MyAnimeList.net](https://myanimelist.net) for iOS.
-The app is designed to deliver a native iOS experience with a simpler and more intuitive interface.
+The app delivers a native iOS experience with a simplified and intuitive interface, designed for anime and manga enthusiasts.

 ## Features & Roadmap

-### Version 1.0 (Initial Release)
+### Version 1.0 (Core Functionality)

 #### Main Views:
 - **Settings View**
-  Tailor the app to your preferences:
+  Customize the app to suit your preferences:
-  - Choose between system, dark, and light themes.
+  - [x] Toggle between system, dark, and light themes.
-  - Customize accent colors.
+  - [x] Choose custom accent colors.
-  - Set the number of search results displayed per query.
+  - [x] Define the number of search results displayed per query.

 - **Search View**
-  Effortlessly discover anime and manga:
+  Discover anime and manga with ease:
-  - Switch between anime and manga search modes.
+  - [x] Switch between anime and manga search modes.
-  - Filter and sort search results by parameters such as popularity or favorites.
+  - [x] Filter and sort results by popularity, favorites, and other parameters.
-  - Load more results with a button press when reaching the end of the list.
+  - [x] Load additional results with a single button.
-  - Access detailed information for selected titles.
+  - [x] View detailed information for selected titles.

 #### Detailed Views:
-- **Details Page for Anime/Manga**
-  Dive deep into the specifics of a title:
+- **Anime/Manga Details Page**
+  Access in-depth information about any title:
-  - View the cover image and description.
+  - [x] Cover image and description.
-  - Explore essential details, including:
+  - [x] Key details, including:
     - Media type (e.g., TV, Movie, Manga).
     - Number of episodes or chapters.
     - Animation studio or publisher.
-    - Release dates and runtime details.
+    - Release dates and runtime.
-  - Browse genres for easy categorization.
+  - [x] Genres for easy categorization.
-  - Review key statistics, such as:
+  - [x] Statistics, such as:
     - Average user score.
     - Popularity ranking.
     - Overall rank.
-  - Discover related content, such as:
+  - [x] Related content:
     - Alternative versions, side stories, prequels, and sequels.
-  - Browse user-generated recommendations.
+  - [x] User-generated recommendations.
-  - View a gallery of additional images with a scrollable interface.
+  - [x] Additional images in a scrollable gallery.
+    - [ ] Optimize gallery functionality.

 ---

-## Future Plans
+### Version 2.0 (User Profiles)

+#### Main Views:
+- **Login View**
+  Seamlessly integrate MyAnimeList accounts:
+  - [x] Login functionality.
+  - [ ] Logout functionality.
+  - [ ] Automatic session refresh.

-- **User Login**
+- **Library View**
-  Add account-based features, such as managing custom lists, writing reviews, and rating titles.
-- **Additional Data Sources**
-  Integrate AniList as an alternative source for users who prefer its platform.
+  Manage your anime and manga library efficiently:
+  - [ ] Toggle between anime and manga libraries.
+  - [ ] Update scores, episodes, or chapters directly.
+  - [x] Delete entire entries.

+#### Search View:
+- **Anime/Manga Details Page**
+  Enhanced functionality:
+  - [ ] Add anime or manga directly to your library.

 ---

+### Future Plans

+- **Beta Testing:**
+  Launch a beta test via TestFlight.
+- **Jikan API Integration:**
+  Add support for additional data not covered by the MAL API.
+- **Alternative Data Sources:**
+  Integrate AniList for users who prefer its platform.

+---

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ---

 ## Final Notes

 This app is not officially affiliated with MyAnimeList.net.
-It uses their publicly available API to provide data and functionality.
+It leverages their publicly available API to provide data and functionality.